Nokia 9 PureView With Penta-Lens Camera Setup Unveiled at MWC 2019

 Nokia 9 PureView smartphone is here, after months of leaks and speculation.
 HMD Global on Sunday introduced the smartphone at a press event in Barcelona on the sidelines of the Mobile World Congress 2019.
 Part of Google's Android One programme, the Nokia 9 PureView's biggest highlight is its penta-lens camera setup present on the back of the smartphone.
 The camera setup houses three monochrome and two RGB lenses - all with the same f/1.82 aperture.
 Other key specifications of the phone include a 5.99-inch 2K screen, Qualcomm Snapdragon 845 SoC, and 6GB of RAM.
-The Nokia 9 runs on Android 9 Pie and includes an improved Pro Camera interface.
+Targeted at the camera enthusiasts, the Nokia 9 PureView will be competing with the likes of Samsung Galaxy S10+, Huawei Mate 20 Pro, and Sony Xperia 1 smartphones.

 Nokia 9 PureView price, availability